The spreading of global solutions of chemotaxis systems with logistic source and consumption on $\mathbb{R}^{N}$: Introduction

-\item[(3)] To establish Theorem \ref{speed-thm}(2) and Theorem \ref{speed-thm1}, we explore a novel connection between the population densities of the species $u$ and the chemical substance $v$.
-Specifically, we introduce the variables $ \zeta:=1-v$ and
+\item[(4)] To establish Theorem \ref{speed-thm}(2) and Theorem \ref{speed-thm1}, we explore a novel connection between the population densities of the species $u$ and the chemical substance $v$.
+Specifically, we introduce the variables $\zeta:=1-v$ and

 and $w$ turns out to satisfy a favorable parabolic equation, see the proof of Lemma \ref{L.8.3}.
 Leveraging the smoothing effect inherent in the parabolic equation, we are able to show $\zeta^p\lesssim u$ which leads to the estimates of $\zeta$ and $\nabla \zeta$ in terms of $u^{{1}/{p}}$.
 However, a significant difficulty arises in this approach: since $u_0$ and $\zeta_0:=1-v_0$ are known to have compact support only, $w$ is not well-defined at time $0$.
 To circumvent this obstacle, we prove that $\zeta^p\lesssim u$ at some small positive times by using the comparison principle and employing the inf- and sup- convolution technique for viscosity solutions.
-Having $w$ finite over at least a small positive time interval, we propagate this property to all subsequent times through the parabolic equation satisfied by $w$.
+Having $w$ be finite over at least a small positive time interval, we propagate this property to all subsequent times through the parabolic equation satisfied by $w$.
+Linking the two density variables $u$ and $v$ is essential in the analysis of spreading properties.

 \end{itemize} } \end{rk}